rks101/eglinux/README.md

 ## Thank you

 I am grateful, if you have reached this far after reading the content above.
-If you have learnt something new, that's a gift.
+If you have learnt something new, that's awesome!
 Thank you!